Training Fair Models in Federated Learning without Data Privacy Infringement

-For FedAvg, AF, LCO and FedFair, we train five models on the five random data sets in the same collection.
-Then, we evaluate the mean and standard deviation of the accuracies, fairness and harmonic means of the five models.
-For EO, CEO and ST, we train one model per client on each of the five random data sets in the same collection.
+For FedAvg, AF, LCO, and FedFair, we train five models on the five random data sets in the same collection.
+Then, we evaluate the mean and standard deviation of the accuracies, fairness, and harmonic means of the five models.
+For EO, CEO, and ST, we train one model per client on each of the five random data sets in the same collection.
 This produces $5N$ models for each collection of random data sets, where $N$ is the number of clients.
-Then, we evaluate the mean and standard deviation of the accuracies, fairness and harmonic means of the $5N$ models.
-For ST, AF, LCO and FedFair, we use the optimal hyper parameter that achieves the best harmonic mean performance.
-FedAvg, EO and CEO are evaluated with default settings because they do not provide a hyper parameter to control the trade-off between accuracy and fairness.
+Then, we evaluate the mean and standard deviation of the accuracies, fairness, and harmonic means of the $5N$ models.
+For ST, AF, LCO, and FedFair, we use the optimal hyper-parameter that achieves the best harmonic mean performance.
+FedAvg, EO, and CEO are evaluated with the default settings because they do not provide a hyper-parameter to control the trade-off between accuracy and fairness.